-The best format to achieve this objective is a knowledge sharing platform, in our case, the World Restorative Innovation Forum, where it is a large gathering of like-minded individuals engaged in a meaningful conversation on this subject and leaving the forum feeling empowered, ready to make a difference and to intrinsically share their newfound knowledge with the rest of their networks.
+The best format to achieve this objective is a knowledge-sharing platform, in our case, the World Restorative Innovation Forum, which is a large gathering of like-minded individuals engaged in a meaningful conversation on this subject and leaving the forum feeling empowered, ready to make a difference and to intrinsically share their newfound knowledge with the rest of their networks.

-These conversations are vital in moving the needle towards more sustainable innovations in our near future.
+These conversations are vital in moving the needle toward more sustainable innovations in the near future.

 You played a large role in WRIF’s program curation.
 What was that experience like?